vasefsta/project-SIGMOD-2013/README.md

 ### General Information:

+- Struct Special
+  Struct Special has two members.
+A Query and a list.
+  - The Query points to a query that partly matches a document.
+  - The list stores every matching word of a query with the document.
+    This way we know which words of the query are matching the document and so we can decide if a query fully matches a document or not.

 - We decided to organize the code in five directories.
   - programs : Containing the main function of program.
   - modules &nbsp; : Containing all functions needed by modules to work properly.